Caritas Bianchi College of Careers

-Caritas Bianchi College of Careers (CBCC) was established in 1971 and has been providing post-secondary education since then.
+The Caritas Bianchi College of Careers (CBCC) was established in 1971 and has been providing post-secondary education since then.
 At present, it mainly offers sub-degree programmes in three general disciplines: business and hospitality management, design and health sciences.
 It is located at Tiu Keng Leng, Tseung Kwan O, near Tiu Keng Leng station.

 Timeline

 Caritas Bianchi College of Careers, (formerly known as Bishop Bianchi College of Careers) was founded in 1971 by Caritas Hong Kong.
 In its initial operation, the college offered a variety of programmes in Accounting, Design, Tourism and Hotel Business at certificate and diploma levels.